 Prerequisite: None; Co-requisite: BIO225.
-This laboratory course will enable the student to practice general safety procedures as well as the secure use and handling of biological and chemical materials in various laboratory environments.
-Other topics covered will include safety procedures in Biosafety Level 2 and 3 labs, infectious disease, food security and national security agencies and regulations.
+This course will enable the student to develop what is known in industry as gLP or defined good Laboratory Practice.
+This will include the secure use and handling of biological and chemical and radiological materials in a laboratory setting.
+Topics covered will include safety procedures in Biosafety Level 2 and 3 labs, safety with infectious disease, safe handling of hazardous biological and chemical materials and safe practices with small animals in a laboratory setting.